n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.localfiletrigger.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Local File trigger
+title: Local File Trigger node documentation
-description: Documentation for the Local File trigger node in n8n, a workflow automation platform.
-Includes guidance on usage, and links to examples.
+description: Learn how to use the Local File Trigger node in n8n.
+Follow technical documentation to integrate Local File Trigger node into your workflows.
 contentType: integration
 priority: high
 ---

-# Local File trigger
+# Local File Trigger node

-The Local File trigger node starts a workflow when it detects changes on the file system.
+The Local File Trigger node starts a workflow when it detects changes on the file system.
 These changes involve a file or folder getting added, changed, or deleted.

 /// note | Self-hosted n8n only
 This node isn't available on n8n Cloud.